dffischer/gnome-shell-extensions/README.md

 -  [build.sh](build.sh) builds all packages found below the current directory.
 It needs [makepkg-expanded](https://github.com/dffischer/makepkg-expanded) installed.

+-  [distribute.sh](distribute.sh) commits all packages found below the current directory to distribution branches to prepare for AUR upload.
+It needs [makepkg-expanded](https://github.com/dffischer/makepkg-expanded) and [pkgbuild-introspection](https://www.archlinux.org/packages/community/any/pkgbuild-introspection/) installed.

 - A [.gitignore](.gitignore) file excludes all intermediate products, packages and source aurballs created when building packages and preparing them for upload to the AUR.

 - [README.md](README.md) is the document you are reading right now.